 PCOST represents an opportunity to house on the campus of North Carolina State University a national center for the social science of science with strong associations to the University of North Carolina, North Carolina Central University, Duke University, companies in the Research Triangle, as well as partners on NC State's Centennial Campus, such as the Genetic Engineering and Society program.

-PCOST would generate data on issues associated with communication, public perception, and other variables that may impact public understanding of science and technology in the 21st century.
+PCOST generates data on issues associated with communication, public perception, and other variables that may impact public understanding of science and technology in the 21st century.
 In addition, one of its most important functions involves a broad commitment to make certain the social sciences and humanities serve an integral role in the commitment by NC State to support STEM interdisciplinarity in a world where issues in science, technology, and engineering are wicked (Rittle, Webber, and Churchman), sticky, messy, and arrive faster (Gleick) than ever before.

 PCOST's mission is to provide opportunities for scholars to understand and improve the public communication of emerging science and technology.
-PCOST will work with and support faculty and students in a wide arena of scholarship including but not limited to communication, media studies, computer science, design, human sciences, and other subject fields.
+PCOST works with and support faculty and students in a wide arena of scholarship including but not limited to communication, media studies, computer science, design, human sciences, and other subject fields.
 Audiences for our work include stakeholders in science, medicine, and technology such as policy-makers, scientists, business leaders, health practitioners and non-governmental organizations involved in debates or discussions about science and technology.

 Some of the interface between the humanities and social sciences with science and technology has been characterized as blame-ladened, historically and anthropologically descriptive, and data free.
 Communities in science and technology have been reluctant to embrace the humanities and social sciences as partners in scientific inquiry because too many times the communities in science and technology perceive humanists and some social scientists as overly judgmental and presumably unwilling to assist in designing solutions.